YedMavus/ElexUG/index.md

 ## Link to this Site: [https://yedmavus.github.io/ElexUG/](https://yedmavus.github.io/ElexUG/)

+## DONOT request access to links that donot open (eg those in Google Drive).
+They can only be opened using IIEST domain Email ID.

 Others are welcome to contribute by adding links, recording links and making the titles of the class rec links better by forking this repositiory and then comitting changes as is done in GitHub.
 [Some links may only be accessible via @students.iiests.ac.in email ID]